EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.spec.md

 ### astro.spec.interpolant_mag

-Interpolant from a time series of photometric observations in one band Package: AstroUtil.spec Description: Given a time series of observations take at a single band return an interpolant that allows to calculate the magnitude
+Interpolant from a time series of photometric observations in one band Package: AstroUtil.spec Description: Given a time series of observations take at a single band return an interpolant that allows to calculate the magnitude in each time within observations range.